 }

 You should also set the country information on all user accounts.
-This is not a requirement by IdFix and Azure AD Connect but it’s needed later when you want to enable Office 365 licenses on users.
+This is not a requirement by IdFix or Azure AD Connect, but it’s needed later when you want to enable Office 365 licenses for users.

 2. Install and Configure Azure AD Connect

-Once all is nicely prepared it’s time to set up the synchronization between your local Active Directory and your Office 365 Azure Active Directory.
-Follow the download link in the beginning of the article to download Azure AD Connect and run the installation.
+Once everything is nicely prepared, it’s time to set up the synchronization between your local Active Directory and your Office 365 Azure Active Directory.
+Follow the download link at the beginning of the article to download Azure AD Connect and run the installation.

-The Azure AD Connect wizard will guide you through the installation which is pretty straight forward.
-I recommend you choose a customized installation (instead of using the express settings).
+The Azure AD Connect wizard will guide you through the installation, which is fairly straightforward.
+I recommend choosing a customized installation (instead of using the Express settings).

 These are the most important things you need to address during the installation: